Hafiz Abdul Kareem: Early life and education

-He was born on 1 January 1960.
+Kareem was born on 1 January 1960.
 He has completed matriculation level education.

 Political career

 He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-172 (Dera Ghazi Khan-II) in 2008 Pakistani general election, but was unsuccessful.
-He received 41,894 votes and lost the seat to Farooq Leghari.
+He received 41,894 votes and lost to Farooq Leghari.